 Gnocchi are a simple generally quick and most delightful preparation.
 The most important part of making light and fluffy gnocchi is to use as little flour as possible.
 Quantities of flour and potato are best done by eye and by touch.
 There are too many factors involved, such as the size of potatoes and the humidity that will alter your results.
 But, to be relatively assured, even a gnocchi on the heavy side can be a real pleaser: those summer gnocchi that we used to call as kids "lead sinkers."

 What you need

 Ridged gnocchi paddle (or) fork.

 Large pot for boiling.

-Large pot for sauce.
+Large pot or wok for sauce.